-- (9) A person may discontinue the operation of a natural gas-fired afterburner , which that is used to achieve compliance with the emission limits in this rule, between November 1 and March 31, unless the afterburner is used to achieve compliance with, or is required by, any of the following:

-- (a) Any other Another provisions of these rules.

-- (b) A permit to install.

-- (c) A permit to operate.

-- (d) A voluntary agreement.

-- (e) A performance contract.

-- (f) A stipulation.

-- (g) An order of the department.

-- (10) If the operation of a natural gas-fired afterburner is discontinued between November 1 and March 31 pursuant to the provisions of subrule (9) of this rule, then both of the following provisions shall-apply during this time period:

-- (a) All other provisions of this rule, except for the emission limits, shall remain in effect.

-- (b) All other measures that are used to comply with the emission limits in this rule between April 1 and October 31 shall-must continue to be used.
+- (8) The program required by subrule (7) of this rule must include the method by which compliance with this rule must be achieved, a description of new equipment to be installed or modifications to existing equipment to be made, and a timetable that specifies, at a minimum, all of the following dates: - (a) The date or dates equipment must be ordered. - (b) The date or dates construction, modification, or process changes must begin. - (c) The date or dates initial start-up of equipment must begin. - (d) The date or dates final compliance must be achieved. - (9) A person may discontinue the operation of a natural gas-fired afterburner that is used to achieve compliance with the emission limits in this rule, between November 1 and March 31, unless the afterburner is used to achieve compliance with, or is required by, any of the following: - (a) Another provision of these rules. - (b) A permit to install. - (c) A permit to operate. - (d) A voluntary agreement. - (e) A performance contract. - (f) A stipulation. - (g) An order of the department. - (10) If the operation of a natural gas-fired afterburner is discontinued between November 1 and March 31 pursuant to the provisions of subrule (9) of this rule, then both of the following provisions apply during this time period: - (a) All other provisions of this rule, except for the emission limits, remain in effect. - (b) All other measures that are used to comply with the emission limits in this rule between April 1 and October 31 must continue to be used.

-- R 336.1632 Emission of volatile organic compounds from existing automobile, truck, and business machine plastic part coating lines.
+R 336.1632 Emission of volatile organic compounds from existing automobile, truck, and business machine plastic part coating lines.

-- Rule 632.
-(1) A person shall not cause or allow the emission of volatile organic compounds from an automobile, truck, or business machine plastic part coating line in any of the following counties unless all of the provisions of subrules (2) to (214) of this rule are met, as applicable:
+Rule 632.
+(1) A person shall not cause or allow the emission of volatile organic compounds from an automobile, truck, or business machine plastic part coating line in any of the following counties unless all of the provisions of subrules (2) to (14) of this rule are met, as applicable:

-- (a) Kent-Western portion of Allegan.
+- (a) Western portion of Allegan.

-- (b) Livingston Berrien.
+- (b) Berrien.

-- (c) Macomb-Kent.
+- (c) Kent.

-- (d) Monroe-Livingston.
+- (d) Livingston.

-- (e) Muskegon Macomb.
+- (e) Macomb.

-- (f) Oakland Monroe.
+- (f) Monroe.

-- (g) Ottawa-Muskegon.
+- (g) Muskegon.

-- (h) St. Clair Oakland.
+- (h) Oakland.

-- (i) Washtenaw Ottawa.
+- (i) Ottawa.

-- (j) Wayne St. Clair.
+- (i) St. Clair.

 - (k) Washtenaw.

-- (l) Wavne.
+- (1) Wayne.

-- (2) After December 31, 1989, and until December 31, 1992, a person shall not cause or allow the emission of volatile organic compounds from the coating of plastic parts of automobiles and trucks from any existing coating line in excess of the applicable emission rates as specified in table 65.

-- (23) The After December 31, 1992, both of the following provisions must shall be met:

-- (a) A person shall not cause or allow the emission of volatile organic compounds from the coating of plastic parts of automobiles and trucks from any existing coating line in excess of the applicable emission rates as specified in table 66.

-(b) Except as provided for in subrule (160) of this rule, any coating that is subject to an emission rate specified in table 66 must shall not be applied with conventional airatomizing spray equipment.
-All spray equipment must shall be installed, maintained, and operated in accordance with the recommendations and design of the equipment manufacturer.

-(4) After December 31, 1991, both of the following provisions shall be met: